MirjamOdile/defeating-cap-and-trade/README.md

   * Campaign Finance Data: the folders `CampaignFin04`,  `CampaignFin06`,  `CampaignFin08`, and  `CampaignFin10` listed as 2004, 2006, 2006, and 2010 Cycle Tables
   * Lobbying Data: the folder `Lobby` listed as Lobbying Tables

+ ## Analysis

+ Once all data is added to the `/Data` folder, the descriptive and inferential analysis can be replicated in `R` by executing the files in the folder `Code/3-Analysis` in numeric order. <br> <br>

+ The folders `Code/1-DataExtraction` and `Code/2-CommitteeHearings` are not required for the analysis, but rather serve as a reference for the generation of the data at the core of this analysis. <br> <br>

+:bangbang: The code was written using Unix-based filepath notation with forward slashes.
+This needs to be changed to backslashes if executed in Windows.